SOCIAL WORK (SWK)

 315. Human Diversity in a Changing World.
 3 hrs.
 Cultural, social and psychological implications of diverse lifestyles for social work practice; differences/similarities among various cultures and implications for social work practice are presented

 329*.
 Interviewing and Recording.
 3 hrs.
-Prerequisites: Social Work Major and three hours of English electives (ENG 332, 333, IT 200).
-A minimum 2.5 Southern Miss GPA.
+Prerequisites: Social work Major.
 Fundamentals of good oral and written communication skills for social workers presented in a laboratory setting

 330*.
 Social Work Practice I. 3 hrs.
-Prerequisite: A minimum 2.5 Southern Miss GPA.
 Corequisites: SWK 329 and SWK 340.
-Development of generalist practice skills with a focus on direct services to individuals, families, and groups
+Development of generalist practice skills with a focus on direct services to individuals and families

 331*.
 Social Work Practice II.
 3 hrs.
-Prerequisites: Social Work Major and SWK 330.
-A minimum 2.5 Southern Miss GPA.
-Corequisites: SWK 341.
-Models of social work practice carried out in organizations and communities with emphasis on macro practice
+Prerequisite: SWK 330.
+Corequisites: SWK 341 and SWK 420.
+Models of social work practice carried out in groups, organizations and communities with emphasis on macro practice

 340*.
-Human Behavior and the Social Environment I. 3 hrs.
+Human Behavior and the Social Environment I: Transitions in Early Life.
+3 hrs.
 Prerequisites: PSY 275 and CHS 430, or BSC 250, 250L, BSC 251, 251L.
 Corequisites: SWK 329 and SWK 330.
-A minimum 2.5 Southern Miss GPA.
-Study of the interrelations of biological, social, cultural, spiritual, environmental and psychological factors in human behavior and their relevance and application to groups, communities and organizations, as well as social work practice
+Study of the interrelations of biological, social, cultural, spiritual, environmental and psychological factors in human behavior and their relevance and application in early life and social work practice.

 399. Civic Engagement/Social Justice: The Service Route.
 6 hrs.
 Prerequisite: Permission of instructor.
 The course examines civic engagement as a response to social and economic injustices.
 The Service Route Program engages students with community

 400*.
 Social Welfare Policy and Analysis.
 3 hrs.
-Prerequisites: SWK 331, SWK 341.
+Prerequisites: SWK 331, SWK 341, and SWK 420.
 A minimum 2.5 Southern Miss GPA.
-Corequisites: SWK 410 and SWK 420.
+Corequisites: SWK 415 and SWK 493.
 Examination of the construction, analysis and implementation of social welfare policy at local, state and federal levels

 411. Spirituality in Social Work Practice.
 3 hrs.
 This course addresses issues of spirituality and religion in the practice of generalist social work.

 420*.
 Methods of Social Work Research.
 3 hrs.
-Prerequisites: MAT 101 and CHS 440 or CSS 211 or PSY 360.
-A minimum 2.5 Southern Miss GPA.
-Corequisites: SWK 400 and SWK 410.
+Corequisites: SWK 331 and SWK 341.
 Methods of data collection, analysis, interpretation and reporting in preparation for the evaluation of social work practice and research

 421. Social Work: Grief and Bereavement.
 3 hrs.
 Prerequisite: A minimum 2.5 Southern Miss GPA.
 This course will provide a framework for critical analysis of the dynamics of healthy grief and bereavement